 - Sprinkles are one of my favorite ways to decorate donuts.
 Any grocery store should have these.
 Just make sure the sprinkles are gluten free.

-If you are baking your gf donuts in a BabyCakes Donut Maker, it will take 3-4 minutes for your donuts to bake.
-If you are making a gluten free donut recipe in a donut pan, your donuts will need to bake for 20-22 minutes at 350F degrees.
+If you are baking your gf donuts in a Babycakes Donut Maker, it will take 3-4 minutes for your donuts to bake.
+If you are making one of these donut recipes in a donut pan, your donuts will need to bake for 20-22 minutes at 350º F.

-Can you use a gluten free cake mix in a donut pan or donut maker?
+Can you use cake mix in a donut pan or donut maker?

 Of course, I would love for you to try one of the donut recipes below, but if you are looking to make donuts with a mix, my favorite gluten free donut mix is: